Chordopoxvirinae

 Chordopoxvirinae is a subfamily of viruses in the family Poxviridae.
-Vertebrates and arthropods serve as natural hosts.
+Only vertebrates are hosts of members of the Chordopoxvirinae (arthropods serve as natural hosts of the Entomopoxvirinae).
 The subfamily contains 18 genera.
 Diseases associated with this subfamily include smallpox.

 Four genera in this subfamily contain species that infect humans: Molluscipoxvirus, Orthopoxvirus, Parapoxvirus, and Yatapoxvirus.

 Virology

 The virions are generally enveloped though the intracellular mature virion form of the virus, which contains a different envelope and is also infectious.
 They vary in their shape depending upon the species but are generally shaped like a brick or as an oval form similar to a rounded brick because they are wrapped by the endoplasmic reticulum.
 The virion is exceptionally large, around 200 nm in diameter and 300 nm in length, and carries its genome in a single, double-stranded segment of DNA.
 Genomes are linear, around 130–375 kb in length.